 The complete Premier League winners list

-Manchester United are still by far the most successful team in the competition having won the league 13 times, but the Red Devils haven’t tasted success since the 2012-13 season – Sir Alex Ferguson’s last season at Old Trafford.
+Manchester United is still by far the most successful team in the competition having won the league 13 times, but the Red Devils haven’t tasted success since the 2012-13 season – Sir Alex Ferguson’s last season at Old Trafford.
+However, in the 2020/21 season, we saw signs of improvement from Ole Gunnar Solskjaer’s side.
+Perhaps, they can push on during the new season.

 Premier League winners list since 1992